-To understand why such things as over the counter (OTC) medicine and alcohol may trigger intestinal inflammation, let’s take a look at some research regarding pH.
+To understand why such things as over the counter (OTC) medicine and alcohol may trigger intestinal inflammation, let’s take a look at some research regarding pH levels.

 Our bodies are actually super smart.
-The reason I threw up after taking that ibuprofen is because it was rejecting it.
-The reason we have the same reaction from food poisoning is that our body is trying to get rid of the bacteria that would normally cause more damage.
+The reason I threw up after taking that ibuprofen is because it was rejecting it just like when we experience diarrhea from food poisoning.
 While it may not feel in the moment that our body is going through a healing process, it actually is.

 Our bodies are always trying to maintain homeostasis.

 This is so important because disease thrives in an acidic environment.

 To delve deeper into the topic, we have to discuss the pH level of foods.

 When you look at the image above (Source: WPS – Feel free to Google for more images) note the basic pH levels of certain drinks and foods that we typically consume on a daily basis.

 As you can see, things like soda and all animal products are more acidic while water and plant-based foods are more alkaline.

 This is very exciting news for a vegan activist but that doesn’t mean that vegans are healthier.
 There are a lot of tasty vegan junk food items on the market today that definitely won’t make your stomach happy, however, vegans overall tend to have healthier digestive systems because of a stronger microbiome.

 Plus, there are many claims that a healthy microbiome and a balanced pH go together.
 Many meat eaters a.k.a. omnivores have found that drinking Kombucha, a fermented tea, or taking probiotics daily have helped them with digestive issues.